 - If you’re interested in growing into other education-related work – like writing books and curriculum, providing pro-bono teaching services for schools, or conducting workshops overseas – then we’re the perfect place for you.
 We’ve done all of those things, and would be thrilled to do more of them.

 Required characteristics and qualifications:

 - Interest in tutoring as a long-term, full-time career.
 It will take a few months to become a good tutor — and years to become a great one.
 It’s not worth going down this path unless you’re pretty sure that you’ll want to invest the time to become amazing at it.
-Sorry, but we definitely aren’t looking for part-time or short-term staff.
+Sorry, but we definitely aren’t looking for part-time or short-term tutors.

 - Collaborative spirit.
-If you start working with us, you’ll be only our third tutor.
+If you start working with us, you’ll be only our fourth tutor.
 So there’s plenty of room for all of us to find creative ways to collaborate, make each other better at tutoring, and provide a better service for our students.